 Jean-Guy obtained his Bachelor of Commerce Degree from McGill University, with great distinction, as a university scholar and became a Chartered Accountant in 1987.

-Jean-Guy is currently a Board member of Fortem Solutions Inc. He is also active with community organizations, serving as a Board member of the YMCA of Quebec Foundation and a Board, Audit and Investment Committee member of the Foundation of Greater Montreal.
-Jean-Guy previously served on a number of other corporate and community boards in Quebec, Toronto and Winnipeg.
+He is currently a Board member of Fortem Solutions Inc. Jean-Guy is also active with community organizations, serving as a Board member of the YMCA of Quebec Foundation and a Board, Audit and Investment Committee member of the Foundation of Greater Montreal.
+He previously served on a number of other corporate and community boards in Quebec, Toronto and Winnipeg.

 Jean-Guy lives in Montreal.

 Guylaine Leclerc is recognized as a leader and visionary in the accounting profession.
 She has acted as the Auditor General of Quebec since March 2015.
 Prior to this, Guylaine was a managing partner for the forensic accounting and financial advisory firm, Accuracy, where she led the firm’s expansion outside Europe into Quebec.